 HOW TO GET YOUR WEBSITE BACKUPS GOING

-Here’s my review of the best tool for the job: Backup Buddy.
+My favorite tool for th job: Backup Buddy.
 I set it up for all my custom website clients because it can cut the process from backing up your full website to bringing it back to life down from 24+ hours to under 30 minutes flat.
 Pretty amazing stuff.

 NEED TO GET YOUR WEBSITE BACKUPS GOING CHEAPLY AND QUICKLY?
 (IF YOU HAVEN’T DONE IT YET, I’M TALKING TO YOU!)